funcool/promesa/doc/promises.md

 You also can use `deref` or the `@` reader macro for blocking access to the promise value.
-The blocking operation only works on JVM, on CLJS, deref has the same semantics as `extract` (it does not blocks and acces the current value independently of the state of the promise).
+The blocking operation only works on JVM, on CLJS, deref has the same semantics as `extract` (it does not block and accesses the current value independently of the state of the promise).

 ## Chaining computations

-This section explains the helpers and macros that **promesa** provides for chain different (high-probably asynchonous) operations in a sequence of operations.
+This section explains the helpers and macros that **promesa** provides for chain different (high-probably asynchronous) operations in a sequence of operations.

 It provides mainly two style of API: